When it’s time to head to the tennis court, I’m sure you’d rather just pick up your bag knowing everything you need is already in it, right?

 12 Essential Tennis Bag Items

-Let’s go through the different tennis essentials you should pack in your bag.
+Let’s go through the different essentials you should pack in your tennis racquet bag.

-Packing a towel inside your bag is a no brainer for me.
+Whether you use a backpack or tennis tote or duffel bag, packing a towel is a no brainer for me.
 I sweat quite a bit so I couldn’t imagine heading out to play without having a tennis towel.

 I forgot my towel once and it wasn’t pretty – we’ll just leave it at that!